Posts

 As I go through my subsequent experiences in this next section, I think it’s important to note that all but one or two of my experiences with seeing “spirits” have occurred with my biological eyes closed in the hypnopompic state.
 It’s a difficult phenomena to explain and it’s easy to see why those who haven’t experienced it would suspect all such experiences are just a type of dream (which is certainly one way to look at them).
 In most of my experiences I am mentally “woken up” to see some apparition from my bed—only to be bewildered by the fact that afterwards I end up opening my physical eyes to find I was actually still physically “asleep”.
 And yet I’m not asleep and these seem to me, far different than lucid dreams— I am totally aware of both my thoughts and surroundings and before opening my eyes, I can somehow see things like the time on the alarm clock and room lighting—which don’t change at all when I open my eyes.
 In these experiences I am always sure I’m wide awake with eyes open, only to surprisingly find myself later opening my physical eyes to an identical scene & feeling.
 (There is absolutely no sensation of waking up, only of opening my biological eyes).
 From my perspective I am somehow “seeing” things through the “eyes” of my spirit (for loss of a better word).
 I know that sounds hokey and I don’t expect those who have not experienced this phenomena to understand— but that is absolutely the perception I have of the experience.
 In multiple instances I have looked out the window to see the dawning light on the horizon, and then when my biological eyes open afterwards—there is absolutely no difference to what I perceived of the scene before and after my physical eyes open.
 In fact, it is absolutely uncanny how often these experience occur exactly as a sliver of light appears on the horizon.
 Even if I am in a dark room with curtains drawn, they nearly always occur within a short period of twilight.

 One instance in particular really solidified my belief that my experiences with seeing spirits are more complicated than dreaming or super-lucid hallucinations.
 Sometime around age 25 I had an instance where I was awoken by the spirit of a young teenager in my room (my impression was that this individual had died as a teen).
 He woke me up purposefully by walking up to me and waving his hand repeatedly in my face.
 I remained semi-conscious and just watched him as he walked through the wall toward the living room where my wife was sleeping that night.
 I sensed his intent to try and annoy my wife as well, and so as I opened my eyes to get out of bed and start heading toward the living room, my wife popped in the room a bit shaken and asked if I had just snuck up to her and woken her up by loudly whispering “hey!” into her ear.
 She got up immediately and looked both beneath and around the sofa, fully expecting me to be hiding just out of her view.
-When she realized it wasn’t me, she was startled and came into the bedroom to see where I was.
-I have had many experiences with seeing and talking to spirits both before and after this one, but this experience with my wife sticks out as the first which was objectively confirmed by another individual.
+When she realized it wasn’t me, she got scared and came into the bedroom to see where I was. (where I told her about my experience as well) I have had many experiences with seeing and talking to spirits both before and after this one, but this experience with my wife sticks out as the first which was objectively confirmed by another individual.
 It is also interesting to note that my wife also had an experience of “hearing spirits” when she was young.
 It was a strange and frightening experience for her, and had never been repeated until this night.
 [Because of its transient nature there can, of course, be little objectively provable scientific evidence of clairaudience or clairvoyance, so it deserves the skepticism it receives— but the phenomena has been documented for thousands of years, occurring to countless individuals; and my experiences certainly began to make me a believer.]

 More Interaction with Beings